CyTargetLinker/cytargetlinker.github.io/pages/tutorials/tutorial1.md

   </tr>
 </table>

-After the extension (this might take a little while depending on the size of the original network and link sets), the extended network is visualized in a new Cytoscape network, as shown in Figure 6.
-Go to **'Apps -> CyTargetLinker -> Show result panel'** to see how many interactions are added from which link set.
+After the extension (this might take a little while depending on the size of the original network and linksets), the extended network is visualized in a new Cytoscape network, as shown in Figure 6.
+Go to **'Apps -> CyTargetLinker -> Show result panel'** to see how many interactions are added from which linkset.
 A pop-up box appears that says Show/hide Result Panel.
 Make sure the box is checked and press ok.
 In the Results Panel, select CTL_microRNAs (SUID:94) from the drop-down box.
 For the current extension 942 edges from miRTarBase and 2,997 from TargetScan were added.
-The edge color indicates from which link set the interaction was added (red for miRTarBase and blue for TargetScan).
+The edge color indicates from which linkset the interaction was added (red for miRTarBase and blue for TargetScan).

 <table>
   <tr>